broadinstitute/dsp-appsec-trivy-cicd/README.md

  - Create a service account
  - Generated private key in JSON format
  - Create an environment variable in CircleCI project, name it `GOOGLE_AUTH` and include private key in Json format.
- - Create an environement variable in CircleCI project, name it `YOUR_GOOGLE_PROJECT` and include your Google project id.
+ - Create an environement variable in CircleCI project, name it `YOUR_GOOGLE_PROJECT` and include your Google project id value :

+  - `echo -n 'GOOGLE_PROJECT_ID' | base64`